a-vaan/startup/notes.md

       - Lax: Cookies are sent with top-level navigations and safe HTTP methods (e.g., GET requests), but not with cross-origin embedded resources (e.g., images or iframes).
       - None: Cookies are sent with all requests, including cross-origin requests.
 Requires the Secure attribute to be set.

-5. **Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /api/document?**
+**5. Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /api/document?**
   - Assumed Middleware Code
   ```
   const express = require('express');